 (1) To satisfy the requirements of this section, the permittees shall continue to implement the SWMP elements identified in Part III.A.7.f of this permit.

 g.
-Limitation of Sanitary Sewer Seepage: The permittees shall continue to prevent (or require the operator of the sanitary sewer to eliminate) unpermitted discharges of dry and wet weather overflows from sanitary sewers into the MS4.
+Sanitary Sewer Seepage Elimination: The permittees shall continue to prevent (or advise the operator of the sanitary sewer to eliminate) unpermitted discharges of dry and wet weather overflows from sanitary sewers into the MS4.
 Each permittee shall eliminate the inflow/ infiltration from collection/ transmission systems and/or septic tanks into the MS4 to the MEP.

 (1) To satisfy the requirements of this section, the permittees shall continue to implement the SWMP elements identified in Part III.A.7.g of this permit.